Lurulai/Lurulai/README.md

 - How to reach me ...
           Send me a pigeon mail :)

-"You are more informative than segmentation fault." - Nischal
+"You are more informative than segmentation fault." - Nischal, 2022

 <!---
 Lurulai/Lurulai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.